Art and Design

 Our curriculum is underpinned and enriched by child-led enquiry.
 Children’s varying experience along with their prior learning is used as a firm foundation upon which knowledge is built.
 Wow moments create a buzz around school which inspires a curiosity and positive attitude towards learning and growth.

-Children have a sketchbook, which follows them through their artistic journey at Brindle St. James to allow them to revisit work and ideas and to practise and hone their art and design skills.
+Children have a sketchbook, which follows them through their artistic journey to allow them to revisit work and ideas and to practise and hone their art and design skills.
 It also serves to document their progression in Key Stage 2.